-- 4. Through devolution, many vital steps in service delivery has been made.
-Despite its many challenges, capacity and resources have been dispersed to all corners and previously unserved villages of Homa Bay County.
-The local leadership has been empowered and given a voice hence reducing political and social risks that came with the centralized system of old.
-Today, the people of Homa Bay do not feel left out. - 5.
-Whereas the challenge of low performance of own-source revenue against target has largely persisted since 2013, measures have been instituted to widen the revenue base and enhance efficiency of revenue management.
-Revenue forecasting is increasingly being underpinned by macroeconomic assumptions and a credible methodology.
-In this effort, the County Government is working with the National Government to enhance own capacity and develop a strategy to enhance revenue management by identifying strong revenue raising measures and correct duplication and distortions in local taxes and fees that hurt the business environment and reduce revenue streams which could make investors shy away from Homa Bay County. - 6.
-With regard to cash management, the County Government of Homa Bay will continue to align its expenditure programs with the flow of funds disbursed to county governments in accordance with the disbursement Schedule approved by the National Treasury.
-The National Government will be engaged to ensure such flows takes into account all the strategic issues and key result areas for the county government of Homa Bay. - 7.
-The overriding policy thrust for the Homa Bay County Fiscal Strategy Paper 2017 therefore is to consolidate gains of devolution.
-Resources will be channeled towards making devolution work by building capacity and resilience among local people so that the envisioned transition to accelerated, inclusive and sustainable development can be realized.
-It is already a considered fact that the only sustainable foundation of a twenty-first century economy is an equitable society that values everyone.
-Part of that challenge includes triggering a democratic transition and a multi-sectoral shift from agriculture to industry and services.
+- 4. Through devolution, many vital steps in service delivery have been made.
+Capacity and resources have been dispersed to all corners of the county and previously unserved villages of Homa Bay County can now be reached.
+The local leadership has also been empowered and given a voice hence reducing political and social risks that came with the centralized system under the old constitution. - 5.
+Whereas the challenge of slow improvement in collection of own-source revenue has somehow persisted, measures have been instituted to widen the revenue base and enhance efficiency of revenue management.
+The County Government is already working with the National Government to enhance its own capacity and develop a strategy for better revenue management including identifying strong revenue raising measures as well as correcting duplication and distortions in local taxes and fees that may hurt the business environment and undermine certain revenue streams thereby making investors shy away from Homa Bay County.
+Again, revenue forecasting is increasingly being underpinned by macroeconomic assumptions and credible methodologies that best predict revenue collection. - 6.
+With regard to cash management, the County Government of Homa Bay has continued to align its expenditure programs with the flow of funds as disbursed to county governments in accordance with the disbursement Schedule approved by the National Treasury.
+The National Government has been engaged to ensure such flows takes into account all the strategic issues and the existing expenditure framework for the county government of Homa Bay. - 7.
+The overriding policy thrust for the Homa Bay County Fiscal Strategy Paper 2017 is therefore to consolidate gains of devolution.
+Resources are to be channeled towards enhancing capital development thereby building capacity and resilience among local people so that sustainable development can be realized.
+This includes sustaining a wholesale and multi-sectoral shift from agriculture to industry and services.